-- Because rain ponchos are longer, everything from your head to your knees will be covered and more protected.
+- Because most rain ponchos are longer, everything from your head to your knees will be covered and will have more rain protection.

-- Ponchos can protect your gear better, since their size allows them to go over your backpack.
+- Waterproof ponchos can protect your gear better, since their size allows them to go over your backpack.

-- The looser fit can provide more ventilation within the poncho.
+- The looser fit can provide more ventilation within the rain poncho.

-- A poncho can be converted into a temporary shelter if you need to take cover from the rain.
+- A waterproof poncho can be converted into a temporary emergency shelter if you need to take cover from the rain.

 - Made of thinner, less durable material.
 Make sure you’re looking out for thorns and branches so you don’t tear your poncho.